-We found that credit default swaps are not available for the terms and quantities required, and therefore the Authority has requested us to estimate the benchmark debt margin for Aurizon Network for the benchmark credit rating, at the benchmark term of debt (10 years).
+We found that credit default swaps are not available for the terms and quantities required.
+Under these circumstances, the Terms of Reference require us to estimate the benchmark debt margin for Aurizon Network (given a benchmark credit rating), for an efficient, benchmark term of debt.